ShaanksM/shaanksm.github.io/content/post/My OSCP Journey/index.md

 John Hammond :https://www.youtube.com/watch?v=qou7shRlX_s

-# Perseverance:
+#### Perseverance:

 Now, let's address the most crucial aspect: perseverance.
 It's imperative that you never, and I mean never, give up—before, during, or even after the exam, regardless of the outcome.
 The OSCP exam itself may not be inherently difficult, and what often leads to people failing is not the exam's complexity but rather their mindset and psychological preparedness.
 Success hinges on how you approach and maintain determination throughout the exam.

+### board diary :

+#### Week1-2 :

+I've completed 40% of the course material, and my aim is to finish 80% of the exercises within the next 30 days, if not sooner.
+This will leave me with a full 60 days to tackle as many machines as possible, excluding HTB machines.

+Considering there are approximately 30 machines on HTB and none on the Offsec platform on my case, it would be beneficial to aim for at least 30 machines on Offsec and around 70 on Hack The Box, including both Linux and Windows machines rated as easy and medium difficulty.

+In the meantime, I'm actively job hunting as I've been unemployed since the end of my sandwich course, and it's already February 2024, so I sometimes take breaks to apply

+I initially started with the SQLI course, expecting it to be easier than it turned out to be. \
+Unfortunately, after spending nearly 5 hours and 45 minutes on the same exercise, I found myself with a sore back and tired eyes.
+While I know I should take breaks, once I'm immersed in a task, it's hard for me to step away.

+#### Week 2-3 :

+### Result Month 1 :

-# The Exam Day:
+### The Exam Day:

 Im not yet but hope soon !
+(Already planned)

-# The result
+### The result

-Result & feel + tips at at exam day (sleep, eat, ect)
+draft : Result & feel + tips at at exam day (sleep, eat, ect)

-# What's next ?
+### What's next ?

-(next certification goal / next target)
+draft : (next certification goal / next target)